Biometric fingerprint scanners

 their fingerprint, checks it against all the prints in the database

-stored during enrolment, and decides whether the person is entitled to
+stored during enrollment, and decides whether the person is entitled to

 gain access or not.
 Sophisticated fingerprint systems can verify and